testingisdocumenting/webtau/webtau-docs/znai/HTTP/data-node.md

 # Path based properties access

-Primarily for Java users, webtau supports the ability to query properties of a `DataNode` via a path instead of chaining `get(String name)` calls.
+Primarily for Java users, WebTau supports the ability to query properties of a `DataNode` via a path instead of chaining `get(String name)` calls.
 For example, to obtain a simple property:

 :include-java: org/testingisdocumenting/webtau/http/HttpJavaTest.java {entry: "canQueryNodeByPath", bodyOnly: true}